Fundamentals of Logistics Management System in Supply Chain

 In today’s globalized world, the importance of efficient and effective logistics management systems in the supply chain cannot be overstated.
-The logistics management system encompasses the processes involved in planning, implementing, and controlling the movement and storage of goods and services, as well as related information flows, from the point of origin to the point of consumption.
+The system encompasses the processes involved in planning, implementing, and controlling the movement and storage of goods and services, as well as related information flows, from the point of origin to the point of consumption.

 In other words, it is the backbone of any supply chain, ensuring that goods and services are delivered to the right place, at the right time, in the right quantity, and at the right cost.